sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

+This is a not a coding related technical blog more of a weekend fun project.

 Are you trying to use chromebox as windows/Linux PC, this is good place for you to try.
+I encourage you to check eBay and using this, an old good pc might run for longer (not to put in e-waste).

 !!!WARNING!!! - If you follow the process, it voids the device's warranty, so follow at your own risk .